mgarythomas/mgarythomas.github.io/content/author.md

 ---
 title: "Author"
+summary: About the author
+description: This is a brief summary of M(ichael) Gary Thomas.
+I am an architect and engineer with a passion for technology and a love of learning, but doesn't everyone who creates one of these sites say the same thing?
 layout: "author"
 url: "/about/"
-summary: About the author
 ShowToc: false
 TocOpen: false
 ---

-# About the Author

 {{< json-resume "basics" >}}